 For the each of the steps above, detailed guidelines developed specifically for local governments are provided, while extensive correspondence and contact with the ICLEI Cities Biodiversity Center technical team guides each participating local government through the LAB process.
 In addition, technical expertise and resources, as well as specialist training workshops and webinars, networking opportunities, profiling for the city, and advocacy are the core functions offered to each local government by the ICLEI CBC team.

-ICLEI’s Cities Biodiversity Center will engage two metros in South Africa on the Local Action for Biodiversity (LAB): Wetlands…Read More
+ICLEI’s Cities Biodiversity Center will engage two metros in…Read More

-The LAB Biodiversity & Climate Change (CC) Project focused on strengthening the links between biodiversity management and climate change…Read More
+The LAB Biodiversity & Climate Change (CC)…Read More